dpi/rng/README.md

-RNG is a Drupal module for allowing a person to associate with an event.
+RNG is a Drupal module allowing people to register for events.

 Copyright (C) 2015 Daniel Phin (@dpi)